mozilla/bedrock/docs/coding.rst

 Macros
 ~~~~~~

-The team has created several `Jinja macros <https://jinja2docs.readthedocs.io/en/stable/templates.html#macros>`_ out of Protocol components to simplify the usage of components housing larger blocks of code (i.e. Split).
+The team has created several `Jinja macros <https://jinja.palletsprojects.com/en/3.1.x/templates/?=macros#macros>`_ out of Protocol components to simplify the usage of components housing larger blocks of code (i.e. Billboard).
 The code housing the custom macros can be found in our `protocol macros file <https://github.com/mozilla/bedrock/blob/main/bedrock/base/templates/macros-protocol.html>`_.
 These Jinja macros include parameters that are simple to define and customize based on how the component should look like on a given page.

 To use these macros in files, we simply import a macro to the page's HTML code and call it with the desired arguments, instead of manually adding Protocol markup.
 We can import multiple macros in a comma-separated fashion, ending the import with ``with context``: